Practice Automation Questions Now

 ENCOR Automation Exam Tips

 Automation & Programmability questions in ENCOR are typically scenario-based.
-Focus on service-level decision making aligned to official exam objectives.
+Focus on enterprise network architecture, virtualization, infrastructure, and assurance.
 Priority concepts: automation, python, api, netconf, restconf, yang.

 What ENCOR Expects